ejfox/website/content/blog/morning-routine-daily-rituals.md

 ## Make Coffee, Read, and Meditate

 I make my morning coffee and take some time to read something inspiring – maybe a blog post or a book.
-I also meditate for 10 to 15 minutes to focus my mind and body on what's to come.
+I also meditate for 10 to 20 minutes to slow down my mind and body for the day to come.

 ## Exercise